pshrimal000/pshrimal000/README.md

-- 👋 Hi, I’m @pshrimal000
+- 👋 Hi, I’m Ashutosh Shrimal
-- 👀 I’m interested in Web development and machine learning
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning machine learning and deep concepts of react and nodejs
+- 🌱 I’m currently working as software engineer at scaler academy
-- 💞️ I’m looking for pre placement opportunities at the moment
 - 📫 you can ping me on @pshrimal000@gmail.com

 <!---